Lycia Blue Cruise,

 This Blue Cruise program includes all the famous sites, such as Oludeniz, Butterfly Valley, Kas, and the World Heritage Sunken City, as well as a few of our own secret sailing spots and anchorages along this breathtaking coastline.

 All of our yachts – which are known as gulets in Turkey - have been made entirely by hand using wood, sourced from around the world.
 Onboard, accommodation comprises of private cabins, all with ensuite bathrooms and hot showers.
-All meals are prepared by your onboard chef using the freshest of Turkish ingredients, while your crew will be at the helm to cruise you to the best of anchorges for the night.
-So all you have to do is sit back, and relax with a drink and your new friends while you witness one of the most spectacular sunsets in the Mediterranean.
+All meals are prepared by your onboard chef using the freshest of Turkish ingredients, while your crew will be at the helm to cruise you to the best of anchorages for the night.
+So all you have to do is sit back and relax with a drink and your new friends while you watch one of the most spectacular sunsets in the Mediterranean.

 von Fethiye nach Olympos